benjamindraper1996/CI_PP1_MyRigs/README.md

 5. Change the current working directory to the one where you want the cloned directory
 6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY) 7.Press Enter to create your local clone.

+## Credits
+Images and Logos not referenced below are owned by the developer.

+### Media
+In order of apearance: